dingo35/brands/README.md

   <Always On>   C2 is always on, so you are three phase charging (if your Mains are three phase and your EV supports it)
   <Solar Off>   C2 is always on except in Solar Mode where it is always off
   <Auto>        (not implemented yet, current behaviour is Always On)

 ```
+DINGO
+Load Balancing
+Up to eight SmartEVSE modules can share one mains supply.
+Software configuration
+Set one modules LOAD BAL setting to MASTER, the others to NODE 1-7.
+Make sure there is only one Master, and the Node numbers are unique.
+On the Master configure the following:
+MODE	  Set this to Smart if a Sensorbox (or configured kWh meter) is used to measure the current draw on the mains supply.
+	It will then dynamically vary the charge current for all connected EV’s.
+If you are using a dedicated mains supply for the EV’s you can leave this set to Normal.
+MAINS Set to the maximum current of the MAINS connection (per phase).
+If the sensorbox measures a higher current then this value on one of the phases, it will immediately reduce the current to the EVSE’s
+CIRCUIT Set this to the maximum current of the EVSE circuit (per phase).
+This will be split between the connected and charging EV’s.
+MAX 		 Set the maximum charging current for the EV connected to -this- SmartEVSE (per phase).
+MIN		 Set to the lowest allowable charging current for all connected EV’s.
+On the Node’s configure the following:
+MAX 		 Set the maximum charging current for the EV connected to -this- SmartEVSE (per phase).
+Hardware connections
+Connect the A, B and GND connections from the Master to the Node(s).
+So A connects to A, B goes to B etc.
+If you are using Smart/Solar mode, you should connect the A, B , +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE. !
+Make sure that the +12V  wire from the sensorbox is connected to
+only  -one– SmartEVSE.

 # Changes in regards with the original firmware